morleym/furtive-handbook/docs/stakeholders.md

 This is not an exhaustive list.
 Some projects have a dedicated hospitality team, a partnerships team, or other important stakeholders.
-For the sake of keeping a tight scope in this handbook, I'll be focusing on the bolded three in this handbook because (in my opinion) these are the core of an esports product:
+For the sake of keeping a tight scope in this handbook, I'll be focusing on the bolded three because (in my opinion) these are the core of an esports product:
-**Competitors** provide the gameplay and create the story, **Competitive Ops** sets the stage & oversees the gameplay, and **Broadcast** captures this story of the gameplay, people & overall competition to share it with the world.
+**Competitors** provide the gameplay and generate the story, **Competitive Ops** sets the stage & oversees the gameplay, and **Broadcast** captures this story of the gameplay, people & overall competition to share it with the world.

 Due to how tightly they're coupled, I'll be grouping Competitors and Competitive Ops together.
-And, because the audience is also always on the mind of Broadcast, I would consider Broadcast to be the viewers' seat at the table in planning meetings.
+Additionally, because the audience is always on the mind of Broadcast, I would consider Broadcast to be the viewers' seat at the table in planning meetings.

 ## Being a Leader